 Despite all efforts to train Golden Retrievers, we judges are still only human.

 Humans make mistakes.
 It’s a fact of life.
 No one can be 100% correct all the time, and it is unrealistic to expect otherwise.
 However, when you do make a mistake, you need to take ownership of it and fix it if you can.
 Players cannot be allowed to continue thinking that something a judge incorrectly told them is correct.
 In all cases though, you need to apologize to the players for your error.
 Sometimes it’s best to do this right away, sometimes it’s less disruptive to do it after the match is over.
 But apologize to both players as soon as it is possible, and correct the situation.
 Players are typically very understanding, even when they were on the receiving end of an incorrect call.

 If a member of the tournament staff gives a player erroneous information that causes them to commit a violation, the Head Judge is authorized to downgrade the penalty.

 We expect players to trust their tournament officials, and players need to be able to act on the instructions/information we provide them.
 It is unfair to penalize them for trusting the people they are supposed to be able to trust.
-However, this downgrade decision still rests with the Head Judge.
-For this clause we need two things; 1) the judge to provide erroneous information and 2) a violation be the direct result from the faulty information.
+However, this downgrade decision still rests with the HJ.
+For this clause we need two things 1) the Judge to provide erroneous information and 2) A violation be the direct result from the faulty information.